jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > \
 > The title was not a meaningful insight and I felt that the
 > analysis might benefit if I use the data in other themes.
+>
 > I already had a cluster related to motivations
 > and emotions– where I moved *»bad: uncertainty before feedback
 > from client«*.
 The *»good: getting feedback«* was moved to a
 > cluster named *»Exchange with others«*.

 > While I think I gained something out of it, these changes
-> did not result in a new much better structure but was
+> did not result in a new much better structure.
+It was
 > part of trials and errors in the process.

-> Going through the data of a group named »general requirements« I noted
+> Going through the data of a group named »general requirements«.
+I noted,
 > that a big part of the data was concerned with balancing
 > *functional* or *practical* requirements (price, readability etc.) with
 > requirements concerning *style* (using colors, being innovative)